 The Enclosed Paddock is not the most exciting of locations on the patch, in fact most of the time it is simply a grassy field, surrounded by trees and hedges (and next to Wolverton House pub) with a large Oak tree that stands sentinel in the centre, but for a couple of weeks in summer, between the grass reaching jungle proportions and the council cutting it down, the field comes to life.

-A walk through the long grass, at this time of year, sends wave after wave of the striking day flying moth, the Chimney Sweeper, into the air.
+A walk through the long grass, in late spring, sends wave after wave of the striking, day flying moth, the Chimney Sweeper, into the air.

 There are often hundreds of these charcoal grey moths whose wing tips appear to be dipped in pure white paint, spread out across the field.